 Newport Beach is at its heart, a beach town, but elevated with glamour, with style and sophistication.

 Hyatt Regency Newport Beach

 We stayed at the Hyatt Regency Newport Beach, a large property situated on many acres and abuts one of the many harbors.
 The grounds feature shuffleboard, several pools, a slide, tennis, family-friendly bike rentals, golf, giant chess and more.

 On our first afternoon, we spent it enjoying fun activities that everyone from kids to grown-ups will surely love.
 We started at the entrance to the Balboa Fun Zone, which is also where you get on your Duffy Boat for a cruise around the Harbor.
 The Harbors are huge and contain 8 separate islands, all of them containing gorgeous homes ranging from New England style but quaint to opulent homes that heads of companies flock to.

 A Duffy is a little boat that is covered on all sides, so there is no wind blowing in your hair.
 It’s the perfect way to explore without having to worry about little kids getting sea sick or falling over the railing.
 They only go 5 miles an hour, create little wake, and are very easy to drive.

-We share our Duffy experience with Kelly Fondat’s family, who we would later go on to spend most of our time with on the trip.
+We shared our Duffy experience with Kelly Fondot’s family, who spent most of our time with on this fun trip.
 They also have a Greyson (with an “e” instead of an “a”) who also loves video games, star wars and minecraft.
 They could be the same kid, except big Grey is 3 years older than Little Gray.
 Or as they said, Gray A and Gray B.

 After the Duffy ride, it was time to play at Balboa Fun Zone!